What Do I Need to Register a BMW Battery

 What will happen if I don't register a BMW battery?

 Don't panic!
 If you don't register a BMW battery, the car will NOT catch fire.
-The engine will start and the car will drive even if you don't register the battery.
+The engine will start, and the vehicle will drive even if you don't register the battery.

 If you don't register the BMW battery, the most likely outcome is that the battery will not last as long.
 So instead of the battery lasting five years, it may only last two or three years due to over or undercharging.

-We do not recommend skipping battery registration on a BMW just become some guy on Youtube replaced the BMW battery without programing it.
+We do not recommend skipping battery registration on a BMW just become some guy on Youtube replaced the BMW battery without programming it.

 What is the Best BMW Battery Registration Scan Tool?